CircuitSutra/whisper/README.md

 When true, causes the illegal instruction exception to clear the mtval CSR.
 Default is false.

+### clear_tinst_on_cbo_flush
+When true, clear the MTINST/STINST CSR when a cbo.flush entouters an exception.

+### clear_tinst_on_cbo_inval
+When true, clear the MTINST/STINST CSR when a cbo.inval entouters an exception.

+### align_cbo_address
+When true (default), align to a cahce line boundary the effective address of a cbo/cmo instruction before doing address translation: In case of an exception the reported value in MTVAL/STVAL will be the aligned address.
+When false, the effective address is used as is.

 ### cancel_lr_on_trap
 When true (default), causes reservations to be canceled on traps.